radar/ryanbigg.com/_posts/2020-02-03-rom-and-dry-showcase-part-3.markdown

 We saw that in order to test a contract and a repository, we can initialize either class and call the methods we want to test.
 There's nothing particularly special that we've had to do to test these classes; we treat them like the plain Ruby classes they are.

-When testing the transaction, we've chosen to isolate those tests from the database by injecting a stubbed `UserRepo` object in place of the real thing.
-This isolation will mean that our tests will not have to concern themselves with setting up database state -- for instance, if we had foreign key constraints -- and over time it will mean that our transaction tests will be lightning fast.
+When testing the operation, we've chosen to isolate those tests from the database by injecting a stubbed `UserRepo` object in place of the real thing.
+This isolation will mean that our tests will not have to concern themselves with setting up database state -- for instance, if we had foreign key constraints -- and over time it will mean that our operation tests will be lightning fast.

 In the next part of this series, we'll add the final piece of our application to our stack: a way to make HTTP requests.
 And we'll _definitely_ be adding tests for this too!